fclaerho/buildstack/README.md

 		#"on_package": None | on_package,
 		#"on_publish": None | on_publish,
 		#"on_install": None | on_install,
+		#"on_release": None | on_release,
 		#"on_flush": None | on_flush,
+		#"tools": {}
 	}

+### Target Stack

 For all handlers, except `on_flush`, the default behavior is to stack the target in the `targets` list.
-The handler `on_flush` is called last to unstack targets;
+The handler `on_flush` is automatically called _last_ to unstack and process the targets or it can also be called manually from any handler with the `@flush` command (details below.)
-**Build** will fail if not all targets have been processed.
+The `targets` list _must_ be empty when `on_flush` terminates or the plugin is considered faulty.
-The rationale behind this is that most build tools are able to handle multiple targets at the same time and calling them independently is less efficient.
+The rationale behind the usage of a stack is that most build tools are able to handle multiple targets at the same time (e.g. make clean all) and calling them independently is less efficient.
-Therefore, when developping a plugin, use target handlers to perform a task that cannot be stacked.
+However, what can be stack or not varies for each build tool: therefore, when developping a plugin, use target handlers to perform a task that cannot be stacked.
+Also, when using a handler keep in mind to flush the current stack at the appropriate point (usually at the beginning before anything else.)

+### Handlers

-All handlers are generators and can yield either the string `"flush"`, commands or any single object:
+All handlers are generators and can yield either:
-  * flush will call on_flush
-  * a command must be a sequence of strings as specified by `subprocess.call()`
+  * a command, i.e. a sequence of strings, e.g. `yield "echo", "hello"`
-  * anything else is considered to be an error object and raise a `BuildError()` containing it.
+  * any single object -- considered as an error object and raising `build.Error()`

-If a command name (i.e. its first element) starts by "@", it is considered to be a builtin call, e.g. `yield "@trace", "hello, world!"`.
+If a command image name (i.e. its first element) starts with "@", it is considered to be a builtin function, e.g. `yield "@trace", "hello"`.

-Available built-in functions:
+The following builtins are available:
   * `@try(*args)` — on failure, discard exception
+  * `@tag` — triggers a VCS tag
+  * `@flush([reason])` — triggers `on_flush()`
   * `@trace(*strings)` — trace execution
+  * `@purge()` — use with caution! triggers a VCS purge, i.e. delete all untracked files
+  * `@commit([message])` — triggers a VCS commit
   * `@remove(path[, reason])` — remove file or directory

-If the build tool does not implement any "clean" target, you may set `"on_clean": "purge",` to use the VCS purge feature (that is, delete untracked files.)
+### Release Target

+Few build stacks are able to handle a `release` target (maven is among those few.)
+As it's nevertheless a critical feature, **BuildStack** offers a way to work around this issue.
+To use this option you must be able to 1/ fetch the current project version and 2/ write back the new version.
+In general, build tools offer options to extract project attributes (e.g. `python setup.py --version`) and most build manifests are easily parsable anyway.
+To calculate the new version, **BuildStack** provides a `Version` object that you will have to initialize and a `bump()` method to calculate the new version.
+How you write back the bumped version is up to you.

+Example (setuptools plugin):

+	def on_release(filename, targets, partid, version):
+		version.set_from_stdout("python", filename, "--version")
+		with open(filename, "rw") as fp:
+			text = fp.read()
+			fp.write(text.replace(version, version.bump(partid)))

+If your build stack is able to handle the release target, you can safely ignore the `version` argument.

 Testing